What Type of Outpatient Treatment Works Best?

 We include this definition to help parents understand the precarious position our teens occupy in the immediate post-pandemic era.
-The rates of suicide and self-injury reflect the upward trend in mental health disorders among teens over the past fifteen years.
+The rates of adolescent suicide and self-injury reflect the upward trend in mental health disorders among teens over the past fifteen years.
 These increases prompted the Surgeon General of the United States to publish what’s called a Surgeon General’s Advisory (SGA) on teen mental health in 2021.

 We encourage parents to read our summary of that advisory here:

 This article will use that data from the SGA and additional peer-reviewed journal publications to discuss the most effective outpatient treatments for teens who self-harm and/or are at risk of suicide, and offer information on evidence-based outpatient treatment for preventing adolescent suicide/self-harm.

 First, though, we need to bring parents up to date with the latest statistics on suicide and self-harm among adolescent in the U.S.